nizamshaikh12/spam-email-text-classification/README.md

 # Spam Email Text Classification

 Binary text classification lab that builds a spam vs ham classifier on a Kaggle spam email dataset.
-The notebook downloads the dataset, cleans the raw email text, and trains a simple machine learning model to distinguish spam from non‑spam messages.
+The notebook downloads the dataset, cleans the raw email text and trains a simple machine learning model to distinguish spam from non‑spam messages.

 ## Project Overview